JavierOramas/file_renamer/readme.md

 ### CSV format

-* columns are named from and to
+* columns are named "from" and "to"
 * separator is ';'

 ### TXT format